-5.4.3 Digital video platforms as a form of technology of participation for reflective learning the center stage where the technology of participation is needed.
+5.4.3 Digital video platforms as a form of technology of participation for reflective learning

+In recent times, diverse digital technological tools make learning activities more interactive and entertaining, but on the other hand, are challenging teaching strategies and approaches to learning.
+The current strategies and approaches to the teaching and learning process were compelled by rapid changes in knowledge and innovative technology, and this shift in education has placed learners in the centre stage where the technology of participation is needed.
 The concept of social platform as a form of technology of participation is a form strategy that may allow active participation among learners to collaborate in order to achieve a meaningful result.
 The technology of participation may incorporate collaborative and cooperative learning using digital technology tools to create a social space where learning can take place effectively.